Radioactive Decay Calculator

 We will also see a few examples of radioactive decay!

 The discovery of radioactivity

 Sometimes, important discoveries happen by chance: this was particularly true at the end of the XIX century when decades of experiments with electricity and photography finally led to the initial understanding of the phenomenon of radioactivity.

-The origin of X-rays was not known at the time, and the French physicist Henri Becquerel, was investigating the possibility of using solar-stimulated uranium salts to emit X-rays.
-He did this by trying to impress a photographic film after the salts were exposure to the sun, and wrapping them in black paper.
+The origin of X-rays was not known at the time, and the French physicist Henri Becquerel was investigating the possibility of using solar-stimulated uranium salts to emit X-rays.
+He did this by trying to impress a photographic film after the salts were exposed to the sun and wrapping them in black paper.

-🔎 The dangers of radiation were not known at the time, and many experimenters ended up suffering after years of exposition to the ionizing radiations.
+🔎 The dangers of radiation were not known at the time, and many experimenters ended up suffering after years of exposition to ionizing radiation.
 Maria Skłodowska-Curie's notebooks are still heavily contaminated, and it has to be stored in lead-lined boxes.
 Those were truly the Age of Exploration in physics.

 A few days later, the sun still hiding, Becquerel decided to develop the film anyway: no one knows why.
 This is our second coincidence.
-He found out that the film was neatly exposed, even without the presence of the sun: Becquerel quickly understood that the uranium salt themselves emitted rays able to pass through the opaque paper, and exposed the photography.
+He found out that the film was neatly exposed, even without the presence of the sun: Becquerel quickly understood that the uranium salt themselves emitted rays able to pass through the opaque paper and expose the photographic paper.